SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 Wild Magic Table:
 - Each creature within 30 feet of you must succeed on a Constitution saving throw or take 1d12 necrotic damage.
 You also gain 1d12 temporary hit points.
 - You teleport up to 30 feet to an unoccupied space you can see.
 Until your rage ends, you can use this effect again on each of your turns as a bonus action.
-- An intangible spirit appears an unoccupied space that you can see within 30 feet of you.
-At the end of the current turn, the spirit explodes, and each creature within 5 feet of it must succeed on a Dexterity saving throw or take 1d6 force damage.
-Until your rage ends, you can use this effect again, summoning another spirit, on each of your turns as a bonus action.
+- Choose a point you can see within 30 feet of you.
+A burst of spiritual energy erupts from the point and each creature within a 15-foot cube centered on the point must make a Dexterity saving throw.
+On a failed save, the creature takes 1d6 force damage.
+This damage increases to 2d6 at 11th level, and 3d6 at 17th level.
+Until your rage ends, you can use this effect again on each of your turns as a bonus action.
 - Magic infuses the weapon that you are holding.
 Until your rage ends, the weapon's damage type changes to force, and it gains the thrown properties, with a normal range of 20 feet and a long range of 60 feet.
 If the weapon leaves your hand, the weapon reappears in your hand.
 Your rage damage bonus will also apply on this thrown weapon.
 - Whenever a creature hits you with an attack roll before your rage ends, that creature takes 1d6 force damage.
 - Until your rage ends, you gain a +1 bonus to AC, and while within 10 feet of you, your allies gain the same bonus.